Vitamin C and Immune Defense

 High-Dose Vitamin C Research

-- Pharmacokinetics – Oral vitamin C absorption is saturable, with bioavailability dropping from nearly 100 percent at low doses to below 50 percent at doses exceeding 1 gram.
-Intravenous administration can achieve plasma concentrations 30 to 70 times higher than the maximum achievable orally.
+- Pharmacokinetics – Oral vitamin C absorption is saturable, with bioavailability dropping from nearly 100% at low doses to below 50% at doses exceeding 1 gram.
+Intravenous administration can achieve plasma concentrations 30 to 70 times higher than the maximum achievable orally, as documented by Padayatty and colleagues (Ann Intern Med 2004).

 - Pro-Oxidant Activity – At the very high plasma concentrations achievable only through IV administration, vitamin C can generate hydrogen peroxide in the extracellular space.
 This pro-oxidant effect is selectively toxic to certain cancer cells while normal cells are protected by catalase activity.
 This mechanism underlies research into high-dose IV vitamin C as an adjunctive cancer therapy.